libasoles/witchcraft-potions/README.md

 }
 ```

 That function just returns all possible attack combinations.
-Then the previous function will pick the best one.
+Then the previous function will only pick the best one (the strategy causing more damage).

-Finally, `calculateDamage` function only returns a list of numbers, not messages.
+Note that `calculateDamage` function only returns a list of numbers, not messages.
 Because presentation is not the algorithm's concern.
 Presentation is a concern of the `DamageReport` component.

-The performance of the algorithm is good.
+Finally, I have to say that the performance of the algorithm is good.
 I found no need of optimizing it with techniques like _memoization_.

 ## About the code